alepoptosis/covid_model/README.md

 ### 11/6

 - Decoupled the lockdown and control measures options, so that each can be switched on independently from the other
+- Added a number of contacts variable to report during tests